jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 is an infamous botnet that has been operating since 2016\.
-It was responsible for some of the most disruptive DDoS attacks in the world, including the attacks against Dyn, then one of the largest DNS operators in the world, Brian Krebs website, and the French web\-hosting service OVH.
+It was responsible for some of the most disruptive DDoS attacks in the world, including the attacks against Dyn, then one of the largest DNS operators in the world, Brian Krebs’ website, and the French web\-hosting service OVH.
 Mirai targets Linux\-powered devices with a focus on IoT connected routers, CCTV\-DVRs, smart TVs, NAS devices, and other connected machines.
-Once infected, it turns these devices into bot slaves used in its large\-scale DDoS and click fraud attacks.
+Once infected, it turns these devices into bot “slaves” used in its large\-scale DDoS and click fraud attacks.
 Mirai spreads by scanning the internet and local networks for vulnerable internet\- connected products that can be exploited or brute forced.